theo-keyzer/Core-gen/python/app/tst/concept.md

 Json variables.
 The variables are the dict items.
 Or nested dict items via a path.

+## Code generation.
+Metrics.

+Size.
+If the input def and actor file size is larger than the generated code, it is a wast of time to build and maintain the system.

+Time.
+Write twice.
+Write the code and then see how to generate it.
+No point if it is used once.
+If it is to expand a system, then it is just to see how to generate it.

+Scope changes.
+If the scope of the project changes a lot, it make sense to even generate hard coded files.
+It becomes easier to re-generate the whole project than to modify parts of it every time.
+This where the most errors seem to happen.

+Business logic.
+The actor deal with the general logic with some exceptions.
+This is hard to define as it relates to too many areas.
+Better to just code it or hard code the actors for this.
+An example of this is form_validate.a in the java.
+Maybe it can be better.
+In short, do not waist time on it.
+In long, it may interest you to define it.

+Refine and optimize.
+In a a large system less effort is done to make it better.
+The generator is better at refactoring as it reaches a larger area.
+If this code can do this, then this code can use it like this.

+Complexity.
+The actors break down complexity into small parts.
+So it can build larger complex systems.

+Memory.
+The actors have a good memory how to build.
+Its like generating employees.

+Code.
+The code generated is fragments of hand written code.
+It is no obscure mess.
+It gets reviewed, tested and handed over.

+Handover.
+The code is handed over to the maintenance team.
+The generator is a personal tool and they have no interest or skill in learning it.

+Projects to generate are rare, so it is hard to see if it is worth the effort.
+With enough skill, all projects can be generated.
+Every project expands the generator to build the system.
+This make the generator more capable to build a new generator.

+## Process
+The build process

+Robot
+The run-rime engine is the the lab robot.
+The robot knows where to find items as part of the run-time is generated.
+The input def files has the ingredients.
+The actor files has the formula for the mixing and instuctions for the robot.

+Nodes.
+Takes notes.
+Separate the formulas from the ingredients.
+Start the lab tests.

 ## Concept
 The concept process